Skip to main content

 SAML Signing Certificate, Signing Option includes "Sign SAML response"

-Only SHA256 signing algorithm is supported.
+Note: Only SHA256 signing algorithm is supported for now.

 Identity Provider Configuration